Outimage Ocean Yacht Racing banner.

 Walker said the rest of the overall contenders would get their chance when the breeze lightens on Sunday or Monday.
 "Hopefully Rán won’t have taken too much out of us by then."

-Limit, owned by Alan Brierty (CYCA), is another of the favourites to take out the Tattersall’s Cup, awarded to the overall winner, particularly after winning the Rolex Trophy Rating Series last week.
+Limit, owned by Alan Brierty (CYCA), is another of the favourites to take out the Tattersall’s Cup, awarded to the overall winner, particularly after winning the Trophy Rating Series last week.

 transparent 12 by 12 pixel spacer graphic